wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/OpenSource/stories/moving-my-uptime-service-to-upptime.md

 ### A time stats page

-(yes, it says it is down and I do not know why for now)
+(yes, it says it is down and ~~I do not know why for now~~ this is because if you use a custom commit template you can break the parsing, see the issue for that: [here](https://github.com/upptime/upptime/issues/268))

 ![The upptime time stats page](../screenshots/Server_stats_status_Datacenters_network_210203_008.jpg "The upptime time stats page")